ZabatorXXX/ComWin-Server/Tools-for-better-access.md

-## 3. Connect to domain to Azuer AD
+## 3. Connect to domain to Azuer AD connect